Tony-gh123/multiple-polynomial-regression/readme.md

 Where we are now dealing with squared $x^2$ and cubic $x^3$ features as expressions of our target variable $y$.
 These new features represent more complex ways to see our data, that is, they provide key information that meaningfully contribute to the output.

 Although having multiple features can help us obtain a more holistic expression of our target variable, it is important to note that before fitting the model, we must perform feature scaling to bring all variables within a similar range.
-Without scaling, large-magnitude features distort the cost function’s contour, creating elongated valleys that cause gradient descent to zigzag and converge slowly.
+Without scaling, large-magnitude features can distort the cost function’s shape, creating elongated contours that cause gradient descent to zigzag and converge slowly.
 [Read Feature Scaling](#feature-scaling)

 ### **Loops to Vectorization**